-We measure certain assets at fair value on a nonrecurring basis.
-These assets are recognized at fair value when they are deemed to be other-than-temporarily impaired.
-During the year ended December 31, 2011, we recorded a goodwill impairment charge of \$57.3 million and an intangible asset impairment charge of \$1.6 million based on Level 3 measurements.
+December 31, 2012, no goodwill or other intangible asset impairments were recorded.
+During the year ended December 31, 2011, we recorded a goodwill impairment charge of \$57.3 million based on Level 3 measurements.
 See Note 6 "Goodwill and Identifiable Intangible Assets, Net" for further discussion.
 We did not recognize any other impairments on those assets required to be measured at fair value on a nonrecurring basis.